-A survey by Slater & Gordon found a third of managers would rather employ a man in his 20s or 30s than a woman of the same age for fear of maternity leave and that six in ten mothers felt side-lined from the moment they revealed they were pregnant.
+A survey by Slater and Gordon found a third of managers would rather employ a man in his 20s or 30s than a woman of the same age for fear of maternity leave and that six in ten mothers felt side-lined from the moment they revealed they were pregnant.

 The law firm, which represents hundreds of women fighting workplace discrimination, also revealed that 40% of the 500 managers surveyed admitted they are generally wary of hiring a woman of childbearing age.
 A similar number would be wary of hiring a woman who has already had a child or hiring a mother for a senior role.

-Slater & Gordon Employment Lawyer Kiran Daurka said, “This is a major issue faced by women up and down the country.
+Slater and Gordon Employment Lawyer Kiran Daurka said, “This is a major issue faced by women up and down the country.
 The Government needs to go further to protect mothers who want to return to the workforce.
 We are calling on the Government to address this issue and legislate to put a duty on employers to accommodate women returning to work after maternity leave in order to level the playing field.

 “All the major political parties should have a strong policy to combat maternity discrimination in their forthcoming manifestos.
 We have set up an online forum for women to share their experiences of maternity discrimination.
 Hopefully, this will help highlight how pervasive this prejudice still is in the workplace and help force politicians and business leaders to seriously address the problem.”

-Slater & Gordon Lawyers have launched an online forum ‘Helping Working Mums’ for women to share their experiences being put on what equality campaigners have called the ‘Mummy Track’ where career opportunities are limited.
+Slater and Gordon Lawyers have launched an online forum ‘Helping Working Mums’ for women to share their experiences being put on what equality campaigners have called the ‘Mummy Track’ where career opportunities are limited.

 The research has been widely reported in the national and regional press.